Sxxjn/AndmebaasidLogITpv24/andmebaasiskeem_code.md

 GRANT SELECT ON toiduaine TO managerR;

 GRANT SELECT ON retsept TO managerR;
+GRANT INSERT ON retsept TO managerR;
 GRANT UPDATE ON retsept TO managerR;
 GRANT DELETE ON retsept TO managerR;

 GRANT SELECT ON koostis TO managerR;
+GRANT INSERT ON koostis TO managerR;
 GRANT UPDATE ON koostis TO managerR;
 GRANT DELETE ON koostis TO managerR;